creativepurus/Python-Basics/README.md

 # 👨‍💻 Getting Started :
-- To get started, you'll need to have Python installed on your computer.
+- To get started, you'll need to have `Python` installed on your computer.
 You can download the latest version of Python from the official website: https://www.python.org/downloads/
 - You'll also need to have `Jupyter` installed.
-You can install it using `pip` :
+You can install it using `pip` using below commands :
 ```
 pip install jupyter
 ```